jinka/Pig-Dice/README.md

 ## Pig Dice

   A Pig Dice simple game intended for to play every age.
-As moringa school student this is is a web application app which gives ability to schools and other companies to interview in order to asses their candidate skills.
+As moringa school student this is my fourth independent project.
+Pig Dice is a web application app which shows our ability to build apps..

 # Project Description

-Quiz Board facilitate instructor and students to see where they are excelling or need more focus.
+Pig Dice two human players will take a roll at a time, there is also a machine player and a human player that can play easy and hard game.

 # Getting started

- Firs
- t you see the home page of this week 3 project.
-To access the Quiz Board you click Quiz Board under project 2.
- To run the project you need to put following link in any browser: <https://jinka.github.io/w3QuizBoard/>
+ Players must register their names to play the game.
+To register a player there are two input text boxes.
+After entering the name player one can start new game.
+Player can continue rolling after getting One or hold.
+If he/she get 1 his score will be zero and player 2 take the roll.
+If player 1 hold or miss same player 2 can play and will proceed as player 1.

 # Author Information